Matt Bomer: Acting credits and awards

 According to the review aggregation website Rotten Tomatoes and box-office website The Numbers, Bomer's most critically and commercially successful films include Flightplan (2005), In Time (2011), Magic Mike (2012), Superman: Unbound (2013), The Normal Heart (2014), Magic Mike XXL (2015), The Magnificent Seven (2016), The Nice Guys (2016) and Walking Out (2017).
 Among his stage roles, he has appeared in a Broadway revival of The Boys in the Band (2018).

-Throughout his career, Bomer has already won and been nominated for several awards, notably his Golden Globe Awards nomination for Best Supporting Actor-Series, Miniseries or Television Film, winning the prize in 2015, an indication to the Primetime Emmy Awards of Outstanding Supporting Actor in a Limited Series or Movie and the Critics' Choice Television Awards for Best Supporting Actor in a Movie/Miniseries in 2014, winning the award that year.
+Bomer won a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film in 2015, a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie in 2014, and a Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries in 2014.